-Installing artificial grass for your home or business in San Diego, CA can be very appealing for your property.
+Installing artificial grass for your home or business can be very appealing for your property.
 One of the best features of artificial turf is that it requires little maintenance and care compared to natural grass.

 You will never have to mow, fertilize, or use large amounts of water to keep your grass looking healthy.

-However, artificial grass is not entirely maintenance free; if you want your turf looking great and get the most out of your investments, you will need to do a little bit of cleaning.
+However, artificial grass is not entirely maintenance free; if you want your turf looking great and get the most out of your investments, you will need to familiarize yourself with the process of cleaning artificial grass.

 How To Maintain Artificial Grass